Traditionally, lead generation for recruiters has been straightforward.

 In the example above, we can see how a Chicago-based recruiter specializing in executive search for the retail industry can quickly find 6000+ LinkedIn members to target with an ad that is personalized to them.

-However, much like AdWords, social media advertising has its challenges.
+However, much like AdWords, social media advertising for recruitment lead generation has its challenges.

 Demographic-based targeting can make it difficult to get in front of a potential new client or candidate at the exact moment when they actually care about the recruiting service you’re offering.